Reborn as a Vending Machine, I Now Wander the Dungeon: Characters

 A former member of the Menagerie of Fools who has a shoe fetish; it is because they remind him of his deceased childhood friend.
 He also knows of Boxxo's origins.
+He also two blessings: the Blessing of Might (which is not as strong as Lammis's) and the ability to alter senses.
+He can also conjure illusions and fights with two maces.